-Parrots have at all times fascinated me.
+Parrots have always fascinated me.
 I remember when I was a child, we used to pay a visit to my aunt who had a pet parrot.
 The parrot was amusing and exceedingly friendly.Loneliness has entered my life since the death of my husband.
 While looking through selected pictures the other day, I found one of me with my aunt’s parrot.
-Whilst looking at the photos, I considered buying a parrot as a pet.
+Looking at the photo, I considered buying a parrot as a pet for myself.

-The trouble was that I did not know anything at all, about caring for a parrot.
+The trouble was that I did not know anything at all about caring for a parrot.
 My aunt always believed that only time and patience were needed.
-The Quandary was that patience was not my strong point.
+The quandary was that patience was not my strong point.
 I was certain though, that if I learned more about parrots, I could take fantastic care of one.
-It would give me the friendship I desired and fun too.
+It would give me the friendship I desired and some fun too.
 I decided that a call to the library was in order first.
 The library would give me all the information and advice that I needed to decide whether I could look after a parrot properly and with the care and attention it deserves.

 There were a lot of books in the library, all with great, helpful information.
 One useful section I read was all about making sure the parrot had a large cage which was enough for him to spread his wings.
 On a daily basis, I would need to place paper at the bottom of the cage.
 This would catch all mess and food.
 This wouldn’t be a hitch, I always have the hoover on standby.
 Additional items I would need to purchase were food and water bowls, a perch and lots of toys.

 I read with concentration the parrot would have to be washed at least once a week with water and dried off with a towel.
 It needed some variety in its diet as well as its claws clipping if they got too long.
-Certain grain foods, nuts, fruit and vegs are ideal things to feed them.
+Certain grain foods, nuts, fruit and veggies are ideal things to feed them.

-After reading the book, I realised that keeping a parrot is not effortless work.
+After reading the book, I realized that keeping a parrot is not effortless work.
 This didn’t put me off purchasing one though, specially when I found out it had the potential to talk.
 Apparently vocal contact is extremely important, that was ok with me as sometimes I never shut up.

 The next day, I went to the pet shop.
-There I came across the most friendly beautiful African grey Parrot.
+There I came across the most friendly, beautiful African grey Parrot.
 The staff member said it was a very loving bird.
 The assistant also gave me lots of other advice such as not to feed them avocado as this can instantaneously kill them.
 To cut a long story short, I ended up purchasing everything.
 The bird, cage, toys, bowls and couple of more books.

 My new parrot is called Dolly and she has turned out to be such a delight.
 We seemed to join straight away and I don’t know how I managed without her.
 The internet was a terrific source of help for me.
 I learned everything from how to feed them to how to keep them lively.